Back to TP-Link Kasa Guides

 Problem Description

 Your Kasa smart plug keeps turning off on its own or is not following the schedule you programmed.
 Devices plugged into it lose power unexpectedly or the schedule simply does not execute at the programmed times.
-This is frustrating when the plug controls essential devices like lamps heaters or aquarium equipment that need consistent power.
+This is annoying when the plug controls essential devices like lamps heaters or aquarium equipment that need consistent power.
 The issue is typically caused by timer conflicts Away mode interference WiFi drops or energy monitoring thresholds on models with power monitoring.

 Symptoms

-• Plug turns off by itself at random times
+• Plug turns off on its own

 Recognize these?
 Here's what usually causes it.